 Harvard JAMS!
 January Arts and Media Seminars: January 17-20

 Pursue your creative passion, explore arts and entertainment career options, and learn from leading artists and arts professionals during Wintersession 2017.
 This year, the Office for the Arts will offer various hands-on workshops and classes.
-Registration is required and only for Harvard students, with preference given to undergraduates.
-Registration now open.
+Registration is now closed.

 Support for JAMS! has been generously provided by the Harvard Alumni Association.